Close

 Ensure a Happy Retirement

-In insurance, a pension plan also refers to life insurance policies designed to ensure financial security after retirement.
-These policies may combine elements of life insurance with an investment, where your premiums are invested in various financial instruments, and the returns are paid out as a pension after a certain age.
+A pension plan in insurance also refers to life insurance policies designed to ensure financial security after retirement.
+These policies can be a combination of life insurance with an investment, wherein your premiums are invested in some financial instruments and the returns are paid out as a pension once you reach a certain age.

 How Does a Pension Plan Work?